How to Bring a Dog to the USA: Vaccines & Paperwork

 Check for any additional requirements of the state you are entering

 For example, I flew into New York.
 Here’s the rules for New York State.
-In addition to requiring dogs to be vaccinated against rabies, they require a Certificate of Veterinary Inspection.
+In addition to requiring dogs to be vaccinated against rabies, they require a Certificate of Veterinary Inspection or Health Certificate.
 At the time of my visit, it was stated this wasn’t required for stays of less than 30 days, but these days that exemption seems to only apply to interstate arrivals.

 States and territories that require additional steps for all dog owners include Hawaii and Guam (due to their rabies-free status), and Alaska.